FayssalSabri/RAG-V2/README.md

 - Semantic search in a PDF document database using ChromaDB.
 - Contextual response generation with an LLM model (Ollama - Mistral).
-- Simple web interface to ask questions and display answers.
+- Web interface to ask questions and display answers.
-- Intelligent handling of specific questions (e.g., "Who are you?") with custom responses.
-- Suppresses TensorFlow warnings from output.
-- Easy deployment with Docker.

 ---